R-process Nucleosynthesis of Subminimal Neutron Star Explosions: Methodology

 We implement and adopt the open-source code for nuclear reaction network computation developed by \citet{2000ApJS..129..377T}.
-A network consisting of $\sim$ 4500 isotopes (see Figure~\ref{fig:network range}) is chosen to study the nucleosynthesis in this work.
-The atomic number $Z$ of the isotopes included in the network ranging from $Z_{\text{min}}=0$ for neutron to $Z_{\text{max}}=92$ for uranium.
-The stable elements synthesized through standard r-process channels and their short-lived neutron-rich isotopes temporarily produced during the r-process are included.
+A network consisting of $\sim4500$ isotopes (see Figure~\ref{fig:network range}) is chosen to study nucleosynthesis in this work.
+The atomic number $Z$ of the isotopes included in the network ranges from $Z_{\text{min}}=0$ for neutron to $Z_{\text{max}}=92$ for uranium.
+The stable elements synthesized through standard $r$-process channels and their short-lived neutron-rich isotopes temporarily produced during the $r$-process are included.
 The nuclear masses, partition functions, and thermonuclear reaction rates of pair reactions with proton, neutron, $\alpha$ particle, and photon, namely $(n,\gamma), (n,p), (p,\gamma), (\alpha,n), (\alpha,p), (\alpha,\gamma)$ processes, and their inverse processes, are used \citep[][]{2010ApJS..189..240C}.
 Some special reactions, such as deuterium fusion and carbon burning, are implemented additionally.
 The thermal energy generation/absorption rate due to the thermonuclear reactions $\dot\epsilon_{\text{nuc}}$ is computed by

-where $N_A$ is the Avogadro constant, $Y_i$ is the number fraction and $M_i$ is the nuclear mass of isotope $i$.
+where $N_A$ is the Avogadro constant, and $Y_i$ ($M_i$) is the number fraction (nuclear mass) of isotope $i$.
 We sum over all isotopes $i$ in the network to find the net change in $Y_i$ for all isotopes after the thermonuclear reactions.

 The $\beta$-decay half-lives and $\beta$-delayed neutron emission probabilities of nuclei provided by \citet{2003PhRvC..67e5802M} are adopted.
 The energy available $\Delta_j$ through the $\beta$-decay reaction $j$ of an isotope with nuclear mass $M(A,Z)$, where $A$ denotes the mass number of the isotope, is given by